tedneward/ProfBlog/content/patterns/PatternImplementations.md

 type=pattern
-tags=patterns, creational patterns, structural patterns, behavioral patterns status=published description=A catalog of patterns, revisisted.
+tags=patterns, creational patterns, structural patterns, behavioral patterns status=published description=Notes about some implementations of various patterns, in various languages.
 ~~~~~~

 Let's talk a bit about the various pattern implementations, the languages in which they are being written, and what to "get" out of them.